cguth7/cguth7.github.io/_posts/2021-02-03-agent-evaluation.md

 Here's how the algorithm works in practice in conjunction with CFR:

 1. Pause CFR intermittently
-2. Call the best response function (BRF) for each player separately (this player is called the iterating player)
+2. Call the best response function (BRF) for each player separately (this player is called the iterating or traversing player)
 3. Iterate over all cards and sum all to get overall best respones for each iterating player
 4. Pass to BRF:
 - Player card of iterating player